-117 2007-10-28 attachment to email from Edward Mahony, PPLPC012000159170.
+&lt;sup>117 2007-10-28 attachment to email from Edward Mahony, PPLPC012000159170.

-118 2007-11-01 Board minutes, PKY183212603-06; 2008 budget submission, pg.
+&lt;sup>118 2007-11-01 Board minutes, PKY183212603-06; 2008 budget submission, pg.
 20, PDD9273201033.

-- 216. In January 2008, staff told the Sacklers that Purdue still employed 304 sales reps and they were succeeding at the goal of promoting higher doses of opioids: "OxyContin 80mg continues to grow."
+216. In January 2008, staff told the Sacklers that Purdue still employed 304 sales reps and they were succeeding at the goal of promoting higher doses of opioids: "OxyContin 80mg continues to grow."
 Staff told the Sacklers that, in 2007, Purdue's net sales were just over \$1 billion, almost "DOUBLE" what the company had planned.
 OxyContin was more than 90% of those sales.

-119 - 217.
-Staff also told the Sacklers that Purdue received 689 Reports of Concern about abuse and diversion of Purdue's opioids in Q4 2007, and they conducted only 21 field inquiries in response.
+217. Staff also told the Sacklers that Purdue received 689 Reports of Concern about abuse and diversion of Purdue's opioids in Q4 2007, and they conducted only 21 field inquiries in response.
 Staff also reported to the Sacklers that they received 83 tips to Purdue's compliance hotline during the quarter, but Purdue did not report any of them to the authorities.

-120 - 218.
-Staff also told the Sacklers that they promoted Purdue opioids at the Massachusetts General Hospital Purdue Pharma Pain Program in Boston on November 1 and at a Tufts University course on opioid laws and policies in Boston on October 31.
-121 - 219.
-The Sacklers wanted more details on tactics for pushing sales.
+218. Staff also told the Sacklers that they promoted Purdue opioids at the Massachusetts General Hospital Purdue Pharma Pain Program in Boston on November 1 and at a Tufts University course on opioid laws and policies in Boston on October 31.

+219. The Sacklers wanted more details on tactics for pushing sales.
 Richard Sackler wrote to Russell Gasdia, Vice President of Sales and Marketing (hereinafter "Sales VP"), demanding information about Purdue's opioid savings cards.
 Richard asked Gasdia how long the opioid savings cards lasted, how much savings they offered a patient, and whether there had been any changes since he had last been briefed on the opioid savings card scheme.
 Richard sent Gasdia a detailed hypothetical scenario to make sure he understood the sales tactic down to the smallest details.
-122 Staff followed up with a presentation about opioid savings cards to the Sacklers at the next Board meeting.
-123
+Staff followed up with a presentation about opioid savings cards to the Sacklers at the next Board meeting.

-119 2008-01-15 Board report, pgs.
+&lt;sup>119 2008-01-15 Board report, pgs.
 4, 22, 24, PDD8901733977, -995, -997.

-120 2008-01-15 Board report, pg.
+&lt;sup>120 2008-01-15 Board report, pg.
 16, 24, PDD8901733989, -997.

 220. Meanwhile, when staff proposed a plan to get pharmacies to increase their inventory of OxyContin from 2 bottles to 3 bottles, Richard Sackler demanded to know why they couldn't get up to 4 bottles or more.
-124

-221. The Sacklers didn't only sweat the e small stuff. .
-At Purdue, hiring more sales reps was not a matter for m iddle management.
-Selling opioids door-to-door, in visits to doctor's offices and hospitals, wa as the core business of the company.
-The Sacklers themselves made the decisions
+221. The Sacklers didn't only sweat the small stuff.
+They also made the fundamental decision to hire a sales force, and then to expand it.
+At Purdue, hiring more sales reps was not a matter for middle management.
+Selling opioids door-to-door, in visits to doctor's offices and hospitals, was the core business of the company.
+The Sacklers themselves made the decisions about how big the sales force would be and what it would do.

-122 2008-01-30 emails from Richard Sackler, PPLPC012000168321-322.
+&lt;sup>122 2008-01-30 emails from Richard Sackler, PPLPC012000168321-322.

-123 2008-02-09 email from John Stewart, PPLPC012000170262 (opioid savings cards "were singled-out for presentation since they are an extraordinary item in the budget and there is good data showing a positive impact on OxyContin utilization").
+&lt;sup>123 2008-02-09 email from John Stewart, PPLPC012000170262 (opioid savings cards "were singled-out for presentation since they are an extraordinary item in the budget and there is good data showing a positive impact on OxyContin utilization").